abudrionis/icdcoder/README.md

 ## How to get started

-**(1)** Download this repository by opening the terminal/command prompt and changing your directory to where you want to put the project
+**(1)** Download this repository by opening the terminal/command prompt and changing your working directory to where you want to put the project

 `cd [filepath to where I want to put the project]`